maciej-polcyn/data-processing-capstone-project/README.md

 3. visualizations
 4. report

-You can find custom functions used in the notebooks in my_statistics file, that is imported as a wherever needed.
+You can find custom functions used in the notebooks in my_statistics file, that is imported as a library wherever needed.